 CFA Level 1 Exam Eligibility Criteria

-As the commencing step of the CFA course, candidates need to meet the eligibility criteria of the first level to register themselves for this exam.
-Here are the major prerequisites you need to fulfill to qualify for CFA level 1:
+As the commencing step of the CFA course, candidates need to meet the eligibility criteria of the first level to register for this exam.
+Here are the major prerequisites you need to fulfil to qualify for CFA Level 1:

 - The candidate needs to submit more than two reference letters from reputed and established professionals in the Finance and Investment industry.